IBM/zmodstack-solutions/ibm/seaa/ansible/roles/openshift_cluster/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too.

     - name: Deploy signature file for OC